By Tom Anderson

-Volvo machinery was used to demolish houses of bedouin in the Palestinian village of Abu al Ajaj on Wednesday 24th November 2010.
-The same week a wave of demolitions occurred across the West Bank and Israel, including the demolition of the village of Al Araqib in the Naqab (Negev).
+Volvo machinery was used to demolish Bedouin houses in the Palestinian village of Abu al Ajaj on Wednesday 24th November 2010.
+The same week, a wave of demolitions occurred across the West Bank and Israel, including the demolition of the village of Al Araqib in the Naqab (Negev).

 The demolitions in Al Araqib, which took place on 10th August 2010, by Volvo machines, can be viewed here.

 Volvo machines are consistently used in home demolitions and settlement building in occupied Palestine.
 Corporate Watch observed Volvo machinery working on settlement projects in Ariel, Givat Hamivtar and Mod’iin Illit and quarrying occupied Syrian territory near Merom Golan during 2010.

 Adri Nieuwhof, in a recent article for Corporate Watch, detailed house demolitions using Volvo machines in Wadi Qadum, Silwan, Beit Hanina, Atir, Um Hayran and Al Walaja.
 The demolitions in Al Walaja were to make way for the construction of a new section of the apartheid wall.
 Volvo Group’s vice president of media relations and corporate news, Marten Wikforss has said “we do not have any control over the use of our products, other than to affirm in our business activities a Code of Conduct that decries unethical behaviour.”
 Volvo has not attempted to investigate the use of its equipment in Palestine.